Register on the Command Line (Salt)

 Advanced Systems Management module.

-Add the Uyuni Server or Proxy FQDN as the
+Add or edit the FQDN of the Uyuni Server or of the Proxy as the

-master, and the activation key, to the client configuration file:
+master, and add the activation key to the client configuration file:

-master: SERVER.EXAMPLE.COM server_id_use_src: adler32 enable_legacy_startup_events: False enable_fqdns_grains: False grains: susemanager: activation_key: "<Activation_Key_Name>"
+master: SERVER.EXAMPLE.COM server_id_use_src: adler42 enable_legacy_startup_events: False enable_fqdns_grains: False grains: susemanager: activation_key: "<Activation_Key_Name>"

 systemctl restart salt-minion